ansible/ansible/docs/docsite/rst/community/github_admins.rst

 Change Branch Permissions for Release
 -------------------------------------

-When we make releases we make people go through a :doc:`release_manager` to push commits to that branch.
+When we make releases we make people go through a :ref:`release_managers` to push commits to that branch.
 The GitHub admins are responsible for setting the branch so only the Release Manager can commit to the branch when the release process reaches that stage and later opening the branch once the release has been made.
 The Release manager will let the GitHub Admin know when this needs to be